CoNarrative/glujs-guide-built/extending-glujs.md

 Ever need to create a custom control that was just a collection of controls or some simple tweaks, and ended up having to make a whole complicated ExtJS component class?
 Ever wanted a plugin that could change everything about the control, even including its xtype?
 That would be obviously impossible within ExtJS, since plugins are invoked *after* a specific component is created.

 What you would need is the ability to transform the configuration block itself *before* ExtJS started making components off of it.
 That's all a transformer is.
-It lets you stick with the most straightforward part of ExtJS - the configuration properties we use when setting up views - and avoid the internal complexities and limitations of subclassing a component.
+It lets you stick with the most straightforward part of ExtJS - the configuration properties we use when setting up views - and avoid the internal complexities and limitations of sub-classing a component.

 Here's an example of a plugin provided with gluJS that actually determines the xtype of a property by a set of rules *based on the data type of the property*.
 In other words, if the property is a date / time, you get a date time picker, a boolean becomes a checkbox, a field constrained by another becomes a combo-box, etc.